Linda Doyle: Personal life

 Doyle's father, Oliver, worked as a compositor for the Cork Examiner for 35 years, while her mother had to leave school at 12 but later pursued women's studies and a course in geology at University College Cork.
 She has two brothers and a sister, with one brother being a teacher.

 Doyle has a domestic partner, Simon Tonge, who has joined her on official duties.
-She and her partner moved from their house in Glasnevin to the Provost's House, at 1 Grafton Street, on one corner of the Trinity campus, the official residence of the provost for the duration of their term.
+She and her partner moved from their house in Glasnevin to the Provost's House, at 1 Grafton Street, Dublin, on one corner of the Trinity campus, the official residence of the provost.
 Doyle's Cork home is in Union Hall.